SaOgaz/STScI-env/source/bash_setup.rst

 **For Mac**

-To switch your default shell on Mac machines, open a terminal and use the following command
+To switch your default shell on Mac machines, you can change your local system by opening a terminal and using the following command, you will need to enter your password when prompted:

 .. code-block:: sh

     chsh -s /bin/bash

-and enter your password.
 To verify that the change went through, restart your terminal program, and type the following:

 .. code-block:: sh

     echo $SHELL

-This command should return ``/bin/bash``
+This command should return ``/bin/bash``.
+Remember this changes your **local** default only.
+To change your default on all future systems and builds you should also follow the directions below for Linux machines so that your AD default is changed.
+But keep in mind this immediately changes your default on all Linux machines.

 **For Linux**